sakjur/cachesim/README.md

 - `rake` or `rake compile` - compile the Java-source code into classes/
 - `rake jar` - compiles and creates _cachesim.jar_ jar-file
-- `rake doc` - generate jdoc files
+- `rake doc` - generate Javadoc files
 - `rake run` - compile and run the application (won't break if compile breaks)
+- `rake test` - compile and run tests for the application (beware: not sensitive for compile-failures)
+- `rake compiletest` - compile tests for the application (also compiles everything else)
+- `rake testdoc` - generate Javadoc files for tests as well as the application.
 - `rake clean` - EXTERMINATE unnecessary files :smiling_imp:

 Run